lolapriego/financial_predictor/Readme.md

 # Financial Predictor
 Recent research studies have shown that Twitter’s mood correlates somehow to DJIA closing values.
-For me, everything started when, at my course of Social Media and Machine Learning, I had to analyze one of the Bollen et al. research papers about this topic.
-Twitter mood predicts the stock market.
+For more infomation look at Bollen's paper.
+Using machine learning algorithms related to SVM, I am trying to demonstrate that you need more than Twitter mood to predict stock market.
+The interesting part is the financial information that you can retrieve from Twitter.
+This system run the same algorithm over sentiment and financial data separately so  it can determine which one have more correlation with the stock market.

-Bollen’s research claimed close to 90 percent accuracy in predicting the stock’s daily changes.
+Bollen’s research claimed close to 90 percent accuracy (...) in predicting the stock’s daily changes.
 When people seemed calm, the Dow went up.
 When they became anxious, it went down.

-This paper had a lot of media impact, and a lot of financial institutions started to pay attention to social media tools.
-I had to present the algorithm that made this possible, so if you want, you can take a look at my Prezi
+His paper had a lot of media impact, and a lot of financial institutions started to pay attention to social media tools.
+I am going to use a similar technique but focused only in calm dimension.

 With a little of research I found a startup that recently received 30M dollars of investment.
 Dataminr ’s algorithms mine tweets that contain information that can affect the stock market.
-So, what comes to my mind is, why not mixing the two systems and see what happens?
-I am working on analyzing Twitter mood’s (based on Bollen paper I am focused on calm dimension) and at the same time mining Twitter data looking for relevant information for DJIA closing values.
-After that let’s see what is the correlation (Granger correlation) and how can an efficient system be built using machine learning techniques!
-So here is my research project proposal

-Anyone who wants to join is more than welcome, specially for the finance area.
-Right now I am talking with a CME contact and professors for mining important news that can affect the Dow, but definitely I need some help here!
-Also, thanks to Aron Culotta, I have a great twitter dataset to test the mining techniques.
+This is not the only one.
+You can also check http://www.thestocksonar.com or [this article](http://www.fastcoexist.com/1681873/twitter-can-predict-the-stock-market-if-youre-reading-the-right-tweets) or [SNTMNT startup](http://www.sntmnt.com/products/).

+- For information about how the system works check [this post](http://lolapriego.com/blog/can-twitter-predict-the-stock-market/)
+- If you want to collaborate you are more than welcome.

+Thanks to Aron Culotta, he is this project's mentor.

 # Install
 First you need to install the following tools